asamiz/mongodb-course-iti/README.md

 ## 🔥 MongoDB Course Days Used Commands

-Thank you so much for passing by, this repo related to ITI MongoDB course to keep track for every commands we will use through out the 2 days of the course 😊.
+Thank you so much for passing by, this repo related to ITI MongoDB course to keep track of every commands we will use throughout the 2 days of the course 😊.

 ## 👁️ How can I see each day content?